About The Role

 - The ability to take a flexible approach and to adapt to change quickly and positively.

-- The ability to think quickly and make accurate judgments.
+- The ability to think quickly and make accurate judgements.

 About Rocket Lab